 How to find out if your waste is hazardous

 In most cases you can check the waste code or codes associated with your type of waste - it’ll have an asterisk if it’s hazardous.

-Some wastes may have both hazardous and non-hazardous entries, eg where one refers to the containing dangerous substances.
+Some wastes may have both hazardous and non-hazardous entries, eg where one refers to the containing hazardous substances.